jhonatanELC/SpareInventory/README.md

 ![image](https://github.com/jhonatanELC/SpareInventory/assets/160936645/62fd0b8e-7771-4d9a-962d-40d624d15249)

 ## Getting Started
+> This project hasn't been finished yet.
+It is still in development.

 ### 1. Clone the repository
-There are two branches: main and MVC.
+There are two branches: master and MVC.
 The first is a web API, and the second is an MVC app.

 ```shell
 git clone https://github.com/jhonatanELC/SpareInventory.git